 Other great features include the remote control, the aroma box and pads for essential oils, the dual 360-degree nozzles, and the powerful output.
 It is also easy to clean using the included cleaning brush.

-What are the flaws?
-There is no handle on the tank, making it a bit awkward to carry the full tank to the unit and put it back where it belongs.
+What could be better: There is no handle on the tank, making it a bit awkward to carry the full tank to the unit and put it back where it belongs.

 More features: dial knob control; auto shut off; LED indicator

 Though it doesn’t have all the bells and whistles of other models, the Raydrop KC-RD03 has a sleek, slim design that fits in any room, plus it is lightweight at about 2 pounds, so you can move it wherever you need it without straining yourself.